rotemad/TheElephant/README.md

 ## Connect to the environment using the bastion hosts

-In order to keep the environment safe, the private network is not available directly from the WWW.
+To keep the environment safe, the private network is not available directly from the <span>WWW</span>.
-Set up an SSH tunnel using one of the bastion hosts to securely be a part of this private network.
+In order to access this private network in a secured manner, you’ll need to set up an SSH tunnel using one of the bastion hosts

 To set up the SSH tunnel, run the following command: